nape-brady17/To-Do-List/README.txt

     6. See the items of the list you have completed This allows the user to view all of the items that they have completed.
 It is printed in the same format as above.

+    7. Modify a list or element
+        This allows the user to modify the existing list, or any existing elements.
+After selecting the 7th option another menu will appear with the options:
+            1. Modify the list name
+            2. Modify the lists notes
+            3. Modify an elements name
+            4. Modify an elements notes
+            5. Modify an elements priority
+        These options modify what they say.
+It will ask the user to input the name of the element they wish to modify followed by instructions to type what they want to change that item to.
+Whenever something is modified the original item is not saved.
+This modification process deletes the original item and is replaced with the modification.

-***More functionalities will be added.
+***More functionalities may be added be added.
 Some of the functionalities I hope to add are:
-    - a way to edit both the list and the elements of a list
-        - change/edit the name and notes, as well as change the priority of the elements
     - a way to add multiple to-do lists
         - the main goal of this program was to be simple and easy to use, adding multiple to-do lists may make it harder to use
         - if this is done you would have to add deleting, editing, adding, and printing for the multiple lists